TravelModellingGroup/Documentation/trip_distribution.rst

 of ``ODMatrix`` to ``ResourceLookup``.
 Enter the resource name that was chosen for the cost matrix calculation.
 When working with the module ``SaveAsCSVMatrix``, only one of ``ODMatrix`` and ``ODMatrixRaw`` can be used.
 Next, set the
 ``SaveLocation`` module to ``FilePathFromOutputDirectory`` and enter *CostMatrix.csv* as the output file name.

+.. topic:: Tip

+   When a model system makes constant use of resource modules, it can be helpful to bind the ResourceName as a linked paramaeter with ``ResourceLookup`` ``Resource Name`` parameter.
+When these parameters are linked, any update to the resource name is automatically changed in the other modules that are connected through the linked paramaeter.
+Pressing ``ctrl+L`` with a paramaeter selected displays the linked paramater editor.

 Gravity Model
 ---------------------------------------------------------------------------